Dengue: virus, fever and mosquitoes

 Dengue fever is found in Africa, the Americas, the Mediterranean region, South-East Asia and the Western Pacific region.
 It is endemic in around 100 countries, which means the virus is always there, ready to be spread by dengue mosquitoes.

 Dengue fever is not endemic in Australia, which means the virus isn't here permanently/continuously.
 However, we do have mosquitoes that can spread the virus, the Aedes aegypti and Aedes albopictus mosquitoes.

 There are large outbreaks of dengue fever every year in many South-East Asian and Pacific countries.
 This is where many people catch dengue and bring it in to Australia.
 In Australia this is known as an imported case.

 Increased holiday and business travel to dengue endemic countries has meant that dengue fever is able to spread from country to country easily, making outbreaks more common.
 Every year, the number of dengue cases around the world is increasing.

 Mosquitoes that can transmit dengue

-The Aedes aegypti mosquito is the main type of mosquito that transmits dengue fever and is found in many tropical countries around the world including north Queensland and parts of central and southern Queensland.
+The Aedes aegypti mosquito is the main type of mosquito that transmits dengue fever and is found in many tropical countries around the world including north and central Queensland and parts of southern Queensland.